-Whether you have a policy for car insurance in NJ, Pennsylvania or Maryland auto insurance, the information contained on this page provides essential details about your low cost insurance policy with IFA.
+Whether you have a policy for car insurance in New Jersey, Pennsylvania, Maryland or Delaware, the information contained on this page provides essential details about your low cost insurance policy with IFA.

 Each policy issued by IFA has a Policy Number.
 This is a quick and easy way for us to access your account and information attached.
 Keeping your policy number handy when you contact IFA will make all your dealings with us faster and simpler.

 The Named Insured is the person who is covered by your auto policy.
-Most car insurance policies in NJ, MD and PA will list one or two names here.
+Most car insurance policies in NJ, MD, PA, DE will list one or two names here.
 However there can be other people that your policy extends to, such as: